What Is Albinism?

 Most people with albinism are otherwise healthy.
 Treatments mainly include taking care of the eyes and skin.

-To care for the eyes, kids with albinism:
+To care for the eyes, people with albinism:

 - can wear special glasses or contact lenses to protect their eyes from the sun